-Stage 1: Evoking Observing Consciousness - Curiosity, Focused Awareness, and Positive Expectancy subject to be fully awake and aware of the nuances of self observation, self facilitation, and self healing via their own natural patterns of mind-body communication.
-Activating the subject's curiosity, focused awareness, and positive expectations of a healing journey is the first step in the Four-Stage Creative Process of Psychotherapy that optimizes The Creative Psychosocial Genomic Healing Experience on all levels from mind to gene (Lloyd & Rossi, 1992, 2008; Rossi, 2002, 2004).
+Evoking and heightening the subject's self-observing consciousness of their own subjective experience during psychotherapy is the hallmark of the Creative Psychosocial Genomic Healing Experience!
+We want our subject to be fully awake and aware of the nuances of self observation, self facilitation, and self healing via their own natural patterns of mind-body communication.
+Activating the subject's curiosity, focused awareness, and positive expectations of a healing journey is the first step in the Four-Stage Creative Process of Psychotherapy that optimizes the Creative Psychosocial Genomic Healing Experience on all levels from mind to gene (Lloyd & Rossi, 1992, 2008; Rossi, 2002, 2004).